 Seeking Prompt Veterinary Care:

-- Contact Your Veterinarian: If you suspect your dog has ingested peppers or is experiencing symptoms of pepper poisoning, contact your veterinarian immediately for guidance and assistance.
+- Contact Your Veterinarian: If you suspect your dog has ingested peppers or is experiencing symptoms of it poisoning, contact your veterinarian immediately for guidance and assistance.

 - Provide Information: Be prepared to provide details about the type and amount of peppers ingested, as well as any observed symptoms and their duration.